 The Gabb Watch 3e is the more affordable alternative that doesn’t compromise safety.
 This best smartwatch for kids, striking a balance between safety and security.
 With no access to the internet and social media, you can be assured that kids are staying safe online.
 You can message the watch directly from any phone without needing a third-party app.
 Furthermore, there’s GPS tracking with geofencing and an SOS button.

 To keep your kids engaged, a virtual pet called GabboGo has daily chores and activity goals.
 Furthermore, there’s GabbMove to motivate your kids to stay fit.
 Other features include School mode, apart from utility apps.
-The only catch is that you need a mandatory Gabb Wireless plan costing anywhere between $12.99 to $17.99 to use the watch.
+The only catch is that you need a mandatory Gabb Wireless plan costing anywhere between $12.99 and $17.99 to use the watch.

 Who Should Buy This: